 Bring a large pot of water to a boil and cook the pasta according to the package directions.
 Drain and set aside.
 While the pasta is cooking, mince four cloves of garlic and slice about four green onions (1/2 bunch).

 Heat 4 Tbsp of butter in a large skillet over medium-low heat.
 Once melted, add the minced garlic and most of the sliced green onions (save a few for garnish).
 Sauté the garlic and green onions until soft and fragrant (1-2 minutes).

 Toss the ingredients in the skillet until the pasta is evenly coated with sauce.
-Garnish with the reserved green onions and serve.
+Garnish the garlic noodles with the reserved green onions and serve.